Renewables and other fossil alternatives are finally getting the limelight they deserve.

 With its more powerful fuel cells, the company is targeting a relatively larger range of applications: Not just heavy-duty transit but also construction equipment.

 The stock looks quite promising, but its growth prospects are still tied to the demand for hydrogen and fuel cells.
-If the fuel becomes more commonplace, Loop Energy Stock can potentially explode.
+If the fuel becomes more commonplace, Loop Energy Stock can potentially climb.

 4. Next Hydrogen Solutions Stock (TSXV)